-til / ReScript: Connect to localStorage using FFI and functors
+til / Rescript - connect to localstorage using ffi and functors

 While creating my snippets website I needed to store a value for how the user wants to copy the snippet.
-To store the value I wanted to use localStorage which is very straight-forward to bind to using ReScript’s foreign function interface (FFI).
+To store the value I wanted to use localStorage

 Writing these bindings is usually one of the harder parts when getting started with ReScript, but the help is getting better with both the syntax lookup and the docs.